Letter from Charlotte Logier Baker to Thomas Hardy, 24 October 1917

 What is the matter – I seem so different from everybody else.
 Only the people in your beloved books seem at all like me.
 [Temperamentally] I am a mixture of Jude & Eustacia – without any of goddess qualities of the latter.

-Now, Mr Hardydo you know what ails me?
+[Page 6]Now, Mr Hardy – do you know what ails me?
 I am engaged to the dearest man in the world – but I don't even care much for him & don't want to marry him– oh it is so abominable to be of no use in this world– I used to have dreams of being a great concert pianist – but these are shattered now – & I don't even care to be one!
 I feel, after having read all your novels, that you will understand me, if anyone can!
 Please help me!

 I wish I could express my admiration of your books.
 I have loved & lived them for so long.
 They are the only real things in the world to me.
 I wish you might know their effect on me - they kill me almost - so terribly true - And how you feel Nature - & such at [misfortune]!
-My only wish is to visit the Hintocks & Egdon Heaththe Beal – the Isle of Slingers the Cliff without Name – & the other dear places!
+My only wish is to visit the Hintocks & Egdon Heath – the Beal – the Isle of Slingers the Cliff without Name – & the other dear places!
 I love the Woodlanders best of all your books.
 The Return of the Native – 2nd –)

 [Page 7] - I love your prefaces – especially this: "The place is pre-eminently the region of dream and mystery.
-The ghostly birds the pall-like sea, the frothy wind, the eternal soliloquy of the waters, the bloom of the dark purple cast that seems to exhale from the shoreward precipices, in themselves lend to the scene the an atmosphere like the twilight of a night vision".
-Am I correct – It is glorious – like an organ peal!
-Oh [Mr] Hardy you are so wonderful!
-Please forgive me for writing so much – & please help me.
+The ghostly birds the pall-like sea, the frothy wind, the eternal soliloquy of the waters, the bloom of the dark purple cast that seems to exhale from the shoreward precipices, in themselves lend to the sceneI hope I may see you, some day.
+I have two pictures of you on my desk.